igloude/compiled-successfully/content/blog/sass-extends/index.md

 Yikes.
 Is it even worth the trouble?

 The real answer is...maybe?
 If you're running into selector issues, consider using a mixin instead.
-But if you totally understand how `@extend` works, and there's a use-case that stands out, great! _Go for it!_ Otherwise its not worth forcing into a stylesheet just for the sake of using it.
+But if you totally understand how `@extend` works, and there's a use-case that stands out, great! _Go for it!_ Otherwise, it may not be worth forcing into a stylesheet just for the sake of using it.